lightpanda-io/browser/README.md

 ### Javascript execution is mandatory for the modern web

-Back in the good old times, grabbing a webpage was as easy as making an HTTP request, cURL-like.
+In the good old days, scraping a webpage was as easy as making an HTTP request, cURL-like.
 It’s not possible anymore, because Javascript is everywhere, like it or not:

-- Ajax, Single Page App, Infinite loading, “click to display”, instant search, etc.
+- Ajax, Single Page App, infinite loading, “click to display”, instant search, etc.
 - JS web frameworks: React, Vue, Angular & others

 ### Chrome is not the right tool

-So if we need Javascript, why not use a real web browser.
-Let’s take a huge desktop application, hack it, and run it on the server, right?
+If we need Javascript, why not use a real web browser?
+Take a huge desktop application, hack it, and run it on the server.
 Hundreds or thousands of instances of Chrome if you use it at scale.
 Are you sure it’s such a good idea?

 - Heavy on RAM and CPU, expensive to run
 - Hard to package, deploy and maintain at scale